-Named to the Washington DC Rising Stars list in the area of Food and Drugs (from 2018 to 2020), Delia Deschaine focuses her practice on advising pharmaceutical and biotechnology clients on a broad range of FDA regulatory matters.
+Named to the Washington DC Rising Stars list in the area of Food and Drugs (from 2018 to 2020), attorney Delia Deschaine focuses her practice on advising pharmaceutical and biotechnology clients on a broad range of FDA regulatory matters.
 Her services include:

 - Providing advice on pharmaceutical and biotechnology development and approval